 Visa Waiver Program Update

-- Nationals of VWP who are also nationals of Iran, Iraq, Sudan, or Syria.
+- who are passport holders of VWP countries who are also nationals of Iran, Iraq, Sudan or Syria.

 These restrictions do not apply to VWP travelers who were present in Iran, Iraq, Sudan or Syria to perform military service in the armed forces of a VWP country, or in order to carry out official duties as a full-time employee of the government of a VWP country.
 These exceptions do not apply to the dual national restriction.